vercel/next.js/docs/advanced-features/i18n-routing.md

     defaultLocale: 'en-US',
     // This is a list of locale domains and the default locale they
     // should handle (these are only required when setting up domain routing)
-    // Make sure to include the subdomain (e.g. www) if applicable.
+    // Note: subdomains must be included in the domain value to be matched e.g. "fr.example.com".
     domains: [
       {
         domain: 'example.com',